 If you want to burn both types of fuel, and especially if you think you may not have regular access to one, then go for a multi-fuel stove with this new technology.

 Multi-fuel stoves may not be optimised for burning both types of fuel

-If this is the case, look out for a multi-fuel stove that has primary and secondary (sometimes called airwash) air vents.
+Also look out for a multi-fuel stove that has primary and secondary (sometimes called airwash) air vents.
 These allow you to control whether more air circulates from above or below, depending on the type of fuel.

 If you have a multi-fuel stove and live in a smoke-controlled area, you will only be able to burn smokeless fuel - such as anthracite coal.
 If you want to burn wood, you'll need a Defra-exempt stove (more on this below).

 For more information on what you need to consider when buying a stove, take a look at our expert advice on how to buy a stove.

-Also called wood-fuel stoves, wood-burning stoves run solely on wood logs, pellets or chips (although chips are really only used for large buildings, such as community centres).
+Also called wood-fuel stoves, wood-burning stoves run solely on logs, pellets or chips (although chips are really only used for large buildings, such as community centres).

 There are two types of wood-burning stoves: log burners and pellet stoves.
 Log burners (or wood burners) are the most popular, and usually used as stand-alone room heaters for one room.